vpenso/scripts/docs/hardware/keyboard.md

 # Glossary

+* Bottoming out - When the switches are depressed all the way down.
 * Key Matrix - Circuitry setup within the keyboard.
 A grid through which the processor identifies the location of a keystroke.